hashicorp/terraform-cdk/docs/cli-commands.md

 ```

 Create a new Typescript project from an existing Terraform codebase.
 Please be aware that only Typescript is currently supported and that there are [some known limitations](../packages/@cdktf/hcl2cdk/README.md#known-limitations).
-To improve the acuracy of the conversion you can add the provider flag with one or multiple items to specify the providers your code is using: `--provider 'hashicorp/aws@ ~>3.62.0'`.

 ```bash
 $ cdktf init --template="typescript" --from-terraform-project /path/to/terraform/project